 Dr. DuPéré can accentuate your curves with hip and thigh augmentation.
 Request a consultation or call our office at (416) 929-9800.

 The ideal female form has always included a certain amount of hip curvature, creating a sexy, feminine contour.
 Certain cultures have traditionally valued a voluptuous lower body more than others, but the desire for fuller hips has now reached all cultures.
 Hip and thigh augmentation can benefit:

-Dr. DuPéré uses American-made (Spectrum Designs Medical and AART) and Brazilian-made (Silimed) carving block products.
+Dr. DuPéré uses American-made (AART) and Brazilian-made (Silimed) carving block products.
 Patients should wear cycling shorts to try on the various samples at their consultation.
 Hip implants are made of solid yet soft silicone material, so there is no possibility of rupture or leakage.

 The implants are inserted beneath the soft tissue fascia through a 3- to 4-inch incision made just above the hip bone.
 Once healed, the scar is easily hidden under clothing.

 Hip augmentation normally takes place under general anesthesia.
 The procedure takes approximately 1.5 to 2 hours.

 Most patients having only a hip augmentation procedure can go home the same day.
 If needed, we can arrange a supervised overnight stay.